evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 We call these generated statistics `descriptors`.
 They can be numerical or categorical.

 {% hint style="success" %}
-**What else is there?** This simple example is just a starting point.
+**What else is there?** See available descriptors in the [All Metrics](https://docs.evidentlyai.com/reference/all-metrics) table.
 We’ll show more complex evaluations later in the tutorial.
-There are also other interfaces beyond visual Reports: we'll also cover how to automate pass/fail checks with Test Suites and get a monitoring dashboard.
+Additionally, you can run your evals as a Test Suite (get a pass/fail for each check), or see trends on a monitoring dashboard.
 {% endhint %}

 # 5. Export results